 Accademia Gallery, my private tour

-We could consider as " date of birth " of the Accademia Gallery the 1784 , date in which the Grand Duke Pietro Leopoldo Habsburg Lorraine (the family that ruled Florence from the end of the Medici family untill the proclamation of the monarchy in Italy) gathered here the Academy of drawing's art and other artist organizations .
-He used the the areas of the ancient St. Matthew's Hospital and of the ancient convent of St. Niccolo di Cafaggio.
+We could consider as " date of birth " of the Accademia Gallery the 1784 , date in which the Grand Duke Pietro Leopoldo Habsburg Lorraine (the family that ruled Florence from the end of the Medici family until the proclamation of the monarchy in Italy) gathered here the Academy of drawing's art and other artists organizations .
+He used the areas of the former St. Matthew's Hospital and of the ancient convent of St. Niccolo di Cafaggio.

-It was thought to be an academy , a school, to teach drawing, painting and sculpture... the Academy of Fine Arts !
+It was thought to be an academy, to teach drawing, painting, and sculpture... the Academy of Fine Arts!

 The Accademia Gallery is a small treasure trove of masterpieces.

 He is definitely the star of the Accademia Gallery with his David (transferred here from Piazza della Signoria in 1873), the unfinished Prisoners (thought for the tomb of Pope Julius II ) and the unfinished St. Matthew ( thought for the Duomo).